gekware/minecraft-server-hibernation/README.md

 ```yaml
 "ListenPort": 25555
 ```
-*30 seconds* is the time (after the last player disconnected) that the script waits before hibernating the minecraft server
+*30 seconds* is the time (after the last player disconnected) that msh waits before hibernating the minecraft server
 ```yaml
 "TimeBeforeStoppingEmptyServer": 30	#any parameter more than 30s is recommended
 ```
-Whitelist addresses or IPs that are allowed to start the server (leave empty to allow everyone) _unknown clients are not allowed to start the server, but can join_
+Whitelist addresses or IPs that are allowed to start the server (leave empty to allow everyone)
+_unknown clients are not allowed to start the server, but can join_
 ```yaml
 "Whitelist": ["127.0.0.1", "gekigek99"]
 ```

-_Some of these parameters can be configured with command-line arguments (--help to know which)_

 -----